bar2693lis/Promptopia/README.md

 ## Description

 This project is a web application built with Next.js and React.
 It allows users to search for prompts by tag or username.
+The application is deployed on Vercel.

+## Live Website

+You can access the live website at https://promptopia-8fn2ct9ew-barlis-projects.vercel.app/

 ## Technologies Used